ucan-wg/invocation/README.md

 ### 5.2.1 Task

-The `Task` containing the `Instruction` and any configuration.
+The [Task] containing the [Instruction] and any configuration.

 ### 5.2.2 Authorization

-The `auth` field MUST contain a [Varsig] signing over an array of CIDs that includes the `Task`'s CID, signed by the issuer of the proofs.
+The `auth` field MUST contain a [Varsig] signing over an array of CIDs that includes the [Task]'s CID, signed by the issuer of the proofs.

 ## 5.3 Invocation Tag

-An invocation capsule associates the `Invocation` with a versioned schema.
+An invocation capsule associates the [Invocation] with a versioned schema.
 This field is NOT REQUIRED.
-Wrapping an `Invocation` in an `InvocationTag` is RECOMMENDED in contexts where the schema and version are not clear from context, such as when it is being stores or passed around without being nested in another structure that defines the version in its schema.
+Wrapping an [Invocation] in an Invocation Tag is RECOMMENDED in contexts where the schema and version are not clear from context, such as when it is being stores or passed around without being nested in another structure that defines the version in its schema.

 ```ipldsch
 type InvocationTag union {